airalab/robonomics-wiki/docs/on-chain-gov-experiment.md

  - Robonomics node or gateway for interaction.
  - Created account in ED25519 format.
 Information can be found [here](/docs/sub-activate).
  - Having created account in a device list of the Robonomics subscription.
 Learn more [here](/docs/add-user).
- - Subscription Owner and controller addresses.
+ - Subscription owner and controller addresses.

 Python libraries:
 - [substrate-interface](https://pypi.org/project/substrate-interface/)